1989–90 San Antonio Spurs season: Off-season

+Regular season

-With the addition of Robinson, Cummings, Cheeks and Elliott, the Spurs showed a lot of improvement, winning 19 of their first 25 games of the regular season, and holding a 32–14 record at the All-Star break.
-At mid-season, Cheeks, who only spent half a season in San Antonio, was traded to the New York Knicks in exchange for second-year guard Rod Strickland.
-The Spurs finished in first place in the Midwest Division with a franchise-best 56–26 regular season record, earning the second seed in the Western Conference, and surpassing the 53-win season of 1982–83.
+With the addition of Robinson, Cummings, Cheeks and Elliott, the Spurs got off to a fast start by winning 19 of their first 25 games of the regular season.
+The team posted a six-game winning streak between November and December, posted a seven-game winning streak in December, and later on held a 32–14 record at the All-Star break.
+At mid-season, Cheeks, who only spent half a season with the Spurs appearing in 50 games, was traded to the New York Knicks in exchange for second-year guard Rod Strickland.
+The Spurs won their final seven games of the season, and finished in first place in the Midwest Division with a then franchise-best 56–26 record, earning the second seed in the Western Conference; the team posted a 35-game improvement over the previous season, and surpassed the 53-win season of 1982–83.

-Robinson had one of the most successful rookie seasons for a center in NBA history, averaging 24.3 points, 12.0 rebounds, 1.7 steals and 3.9 blocks per game, as he was unanimously voted the NBA Rookie of the Year, and was named to the All-NBA Third Team, to the NBA All-Rookie First Team and NBA All-Defensive Second Team.
+Robinson had one of the most successful rookie seasons for a center in NBA history, averaging 24.3 points, 12.0 rebounds, 1.7 steals and 3.9 blocks per game, as he was unanimously voted the NBA Rookie of the Year; he was also named to the All-NBA Third Team, to the NBA All-Rookie First Team and NBA All-Defensive Second Team.
 In addition, Cummings averaged 22.4 points, 8.4 rebounds and 1.4 steals per game, while second-year guard Willie Anderson provided the team with 15.7 points, 4.4 assists and 1.4 steals per game, and Elliott contributed 10.0 points per game, and was named to the NBA All-Rookie Second Team.
 Off the bench, Wingate provided with 6.8 points and 2.7 assists per game, and Frank Brickowski averaged 6.6 points and 4.2 rebounds per game.

 During the NBA All-Star weekend at the Miami Arena in Miami, Florida, Robinson was selected for the 1990 NBA All-Star Game, as a member of the Western Conference All-Star team; it was his first ever All-Star appearance.
-Robinson also finished in sixth place in Most Valuable Player voting.
+Robinson also finished in sixth place in Most Valuable Player voting, while head coach Larry Brown finished in fifth place in Coach of the Year voting.
+The Spurs finished 16th in the NBA in home-game attendance, with an attendance of 586,787 at the HemisFair Arena during the regular season.

-In the Western Conference First Round of the 1990 NBA playoffs, the Spurs swept the Denver Nuggets in three straight games.
-However, they would lose in a full seven-game series to the Portland Trail Blazers in the Western Conference Semi-finals.
-The Trail Blazers would lose to the defending NBA champion Detroit Pistons in five games in the 1990 NBA Finals.
-Following the season, Brickowski was traded to the Milwaukee Bucks.